gvwilson/fiction/leaderboard/index.md

 Joachim said flatly.
 "Remember what happened with the Koreans?"

-"That was completely different," I said.
+"That was completely different," I shot back.
-"This isn't his kids trying to bump him off.
+"His kids aren't trying to bump him off.
-He's the one arranging it all.
+He doesn't even *have* kids.
 It's medically assisted—"

 "*Nein*," Joachim repeated,